Achievable logoAchievable logo

 Mead suggested a specific developmental sequence:

-• In the preparatory stage, children merely imitate others because they lack the capacity to understand how others perceive things.
-They copy the actions of people they engage with regularly, such as caregivers.
+• In the preparatory stage, children mainly imitate others because they don’t yet understand how other people perceive situations.
+They copy the actions of people they interact with often, such as caregivers.

-• Next is the play stage, where children begin to take on the role of a single other person.
-For instance, they may assume a parent’s perspective by mimicking adult behaviors—playing dress-up or pretending to talk on the phone.
+• Next is the play stage, when children begin taking the role of one specific other person at a time.
+For example, a child might adopt a parent’s perspective by mimicking adult behaviors - playing dress-up or pretending to talk on the phone.

 The role of self-esteem, self-efficacy, and locus of control in self-concept and self-identity